-I have put together a quiet time kit for moms and daughters that you can read about here, that includes the S.O.A.P. method, among other Bible Study plans.
+I have put together a quiet time kit that you can read about here, that includes the S.O.A.P. method, among other Bible Study plans.

 Find a Good Time for Your Kids to Have Their Own Personal Quiet Time With God

 Your schedule and my schedule are totally different, so I can’t tell you the best time what will for for your household’s quiet time for kids.
 Evaluate your days and pick a specific time each day so that your kids get into the routine and habit of having a quiet time.
 It could be right after school (or even before), just before bed, or as you prepare supper.
 Any time will do.
 The important thing is that you just do it!

 For us, the kids have their quiet time with God activities right after lunch.
 (We homeschool, so it makes our schedule a little more flexible.)
 It works out well for me because it’s the one time the house is truly quiet.
 The little kids go down for their afternoon naps and the big kids can then concentrate on spending time in the Word.
 As a result, I can take just a moment for a breather.
 (I find my Quiet Time is much more effective when done in the morning, but it can change depending on the day!)

 What the Kids Read for Their Quiet Time, Ties Into Family Worship

 Since quiet time ties into our family worship time, everyone reads a pre-agreed upon passage of scripture.
 (You can read about how we mesh these two together by reading my post ‘How to Make Faith a Priority Through Family Worship.’ ) My husband and I follow this same schedule as well.
 We have found this is the best way to streamline the spiritual aspect of our household and keep everyone on the same page.
 (No pun intended! 🙂 )